razoumov/publish/python.md

   - [Other advanced Python topics](#other-advanced-python-topics)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+Covered on Day 1: Running and Quitting, Variables and Assignment, Data Types and Type Conversion, Built-in Functions and Help, Libraries, Reading Tabular Data into Data Frames, Pandas Data Frames, Plotting

+Will do on Day 2:
+Conditionals
+Lists (saw briefly in plotting)
+For Loops
+More on lists
+Advanced topic: list comprehensions
+Advanced topic: dictionaries
+Writing Functions
+Variable Scope
+If we have time
+Looping Over Data Sets
+Advanced topic: using Python from the command line Very advanced topic: adding standard input support Programming Style and Wrap-Up
+Other advanced Python topics

 # Setup